-- Phase 3 Grand Prize: up to \$30,000 prize pool for winners in a variety of categories, defined below. - This final phase includes multiple submissions for each of the four contests.
-The final submissions will be evaluated at a final event, which includes the chance to present to industry experts, test the model turbines in the competition wind tunnels, network with industry professionals, and get a preview of what the wind energy industry looks like. - Teams will compete throughout the spring semester to win the awards listed below a portion of the prize pool. - The final event is expected to run from May 5 to May 9, 2024, at the American Clean Power Association's CLEANPOWER Conference & Exhibition in Minneapolis, Minnesota, or a similar venue and timeline. - All points earned throughout the competition for the four contests will roll up into a final score that will be combined with program policy factors to determine the final winners.
-Teams may win multiple awards.
-Awardees will split a \$30,000 prize pool.
-Awards will include but will not necessarily be limited to the following: - First-place winner: The team that earns the highest combined score. - Second-place winner: The team that earns the second-highest combined score. - Third-place winner: The team that earns the third-highest combined score. - Turbine Prototype Contest winner: The team that earns the highest combined score from all Turbine Prototype Contest submissions. - Turbine Testing Contest winner: The team that earns the highest combined score in the Turbine Testing Contest. - Project Development Contest winner: The team that earns the highest combined score from all Project Development Contest submissions. - Connection Creation Contest winner: The team that earns the highest combined score from all industry and community engagement submissions.
+- In this phase, teams will complete submissions during the fall semester for all four contests: Turbine Design, Turbine Testing, Project Development, and Connection Creation.
+CWC organizers will use those submissions to select up to 12 teams7 to receive a cash prize and the opportunity to compete in Phase 3, which will take place during the spring 2025 semester. - Details on submission requirements, how the submissions will be evaluated, and when they are due will be included in a separate Phases 2-3 rules document. - Phase 3 Grand Prize: \$30,000 prize pool for winners in a variety of categories, defined below. - Phase 3 is open only to winners of Phase 2. - This final phase includes multiple submissions for each of the four contests.
+The final submissions will be evaluated at a final event, which includes the chance for teams to present to industry experts, test the model turbines in the competition wind tunnels, network with industry professionals, and get a preview of what the wind energy industry is like. - Teams will compete throughout the spring semester in an effort to win the awards listed below and a portion of the prize pool. - The final event is expected to take place at a venue to be determined, to occur toward the end of the spring semester. - All points earned throughout the competition for the four contests will roll up into a final score that will be combined with program policy factors to determine the final winners.
+Teams may win multiple awards.8 Awardees will split a \$30,000 prize pool.
+Awards will include but will not necessarily be limited to the following: - First-place winner: The team that earns the highest combined score. - Second-place winner: The team that earns the second-highest combined score. - Third-place winner: The team that earns the third-highest combined score. - Turbine Design Contest winner: The team that earns the highest combined score from all Turbine Design Contest submissions. - Turbine Testing Contest winner: The team that earns the highest combined score in the Turbine Testing Contest. - Project Development Contest winner: The team that earns the highest combined score from all Project Development Contest submissions.